wrightmat/wrightmat.github.io/obsidian/dnd-eberron/other/Sandman's Sand.md

 #item

+*Wondrous item, legendary (requires attunement)*

+This leather pouch of sand is said to have once belonged to a powerful creature who went by many names.

-This pouch of sand contains 2d20 uses.
+***Uses***.
+The pouch of sand contains 20 uses.
+The pouch regains 1d10 expended uses daily at dawn.

-While holding the pouch, you can use an action to sprinkle some sand on a creature to cast *sleep*, optionally expending an additional use to cast this spell at a higher level.
+***Sleep***.
+While holding the pouch, you can use an action to sprinkle some sand on a creature and cast *sleep*, optionally expending an additional use to cast this spell at a higher level.
 If the sand is used on a creature that's already sleeping, it must make a DC 15 Wisdom saving throw.
 On a failure, the creature has especially terrible nightmares and awakes early enough that they gain no benefits of a rest, and take 3d6 psychic damage as they awake.

 ### References